benchmark-action/github-action-benchmark/README.md

 Please see the above ['Examples' section](#examples) to see live workflow examples for each language.

-If you don't want to pass GitHub API token to this action, it's still OK.

 ```yaml
 - name: Store benchmark result
   uses: rhysd/github-action-benchmark@v1